mindee/tawazi/documentation/future_developments.md

 * improve the graph dependency rendering on the console (using graphviz).
 * automatically generate release on new tag https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#configuring-automatically-generated-release-notes
 * use opnssf service to evaluate code best practices https://bestpractices.coreinfrastructure.org/fr/projects/1486
+* make it possible to set max_threads = 0  (same for processes).
+In that case, if a node that uses a resource that is not declared a ValueError should be raised.
+This is useful to make sure that no ExecNode will use a resource that should not be used (for example, a MachineLearning Engineer decides that processes should not be used... or even threads)

 ### Features to be discussed
 * support multiprocessing.